archatomic/chromafish/MINECRAFT_SERVERS.md

 Because these servers are [on-demand](#what-does-on-demand-mean), they may not be running when you want to connect.
 This means the server is "Cold" (offline).
 The "cold boot time" is the time it takes for the server to come online after you attempt to connect the first time.

 ### What other mods can I install?
-**Java Edition Only** The answer here is "Try and see," but I've put together a couple of recommendations below, if you want [a really pretty experience](#how-do-i-make-minecraft-really-pretty), or if you are [trying to run Minecraft on a potato](#how-do-i-make-minecraft-really-fast).
+**Java Edition Only** The answer here is "Try and see."
+If you pick a mod that requires a serverside component, the launcher will tell you, so no real risk there.
+But I've put together a couple of recommendations below, if you want [a really pretty experience](#how-do-i-make-minecraft-really-pretty), or if you are [trying to run Minecraft on a potato](#how-do-i-make-minecraft-really-fast).
 I've also provided a [list of mods I am currently running](#what-mods-are-you-running-chromafish).

 ### How do I make Minecraft really pretty?
 **Java Edition Only** You need shaders, and a mod to run them.
 I recommend using [Optifine](http://optifine.net/adloadx?f=OptiFine_1.19.2_HD_U_I1.jar).
 Once you've downloaded the file, open Prism, open the edit panel for your 1.19.2 instance, and drag the jar file you just downloaded into the mod list.